The fear of the Lord is the beginning of wisdom. All those who do his work have a good understanding. His praise endures forever! Psalm 111:10

 Jesse Sends David

-12 Now David was the son of that Ephrathite of Bethlehem Judah, whose name was Jesse; and he had eight sons.
-The man was an elderly old man in the days of Saul.
-13 The three oldest sons of Jesse had gone after Saul to the battle: and the names of his three sons who went to the battle were Eliab the firstborn, and next to him Abinadab, and the third Shammah.
-14 David was the youngest; and the three oldest followed Saul.
+12 Now David was the son of that Ephrathite of Bethlehem Judah, whose name was Jesse, and he had eight sons.
+The man was elderly in the days of Saul.
+13 The three oldest sons of Jesse had gone after Saul to the battle, and the names of his three sons who went to the battle were Eliab the firstborn, and next to him Abinadab, and the third Shammah.
+14 David was the youngest, and the three oldest followed Saul.
 15 Now David went back and forth from Saul to feed his father’s sheep at Bethlehem.

 16 The Philistine came near morning and evening, and presented himself 40 days.